 Day one: Getting to Philly

-If you read my last article, you may remember I laid out my Amtrak Adventure plans.
+You may remember that I laid out my Amtrak Adventure plans if you read my last article.
 Three trains in each direction.
 To get out there, the Hiawatha, Capitol Limited, and Pennsylvanian, and to return home, the Acela, Capitol Limited, and the Hiawatha.

 On Sunday, the Hiawatha was running about seventeen minutes or so late.
 Not a big deal for me; I would still have plenty of time for a few brews.
 Luckily it was a beautiful day to wait outside for the train to come.